himanshugoel2797/ValaOnWindows-Binaries/README.md

 You will need to install MinGW from: http://sourceforge.net/projects/mingw/files/ Also, you will need to extract (GTK+) http://win32builder.gnome.org/gtk+-bundle_3.6.4-20130921_win32.zip into the root MinGW folder

+Additionally, you will need the flex, bison libraries in order to compile.

 i.e. If MinGW is installed in C:/MinGW extract the contents of the archive into C:/MinGW  (so both bin folders merge etc)

 Make sure to add the mingw install path to your PATH variable. (for example C:/MinGW/bin)

 Building
 =========
-You will also need MSYS with the above setup
+You will also need MSYS with the above setup.
 Grab the latest source tarball from https://wiki.gnome.org/Projects/Vala/Release and place it in your MSYS_INSTALL_DIR/home/USERNAME/